usaid-cs/yesterday-i-learned/random.md

 1. That thing people pull you with on two wheels is called the [rickshaw](http://en.wikipedia.org/wiki/Pulled_rickshaw).
 1. [Code coverage](http://en.wikipedia.org/wiki/Code_coverage) means "test coverage", how much code your tests are covering.
 This is also the reason why all your code has 0 code coverage.
 1. By [dipping your nose into beer head](http://www.reddit.com/r/askscience/comments/2h4inh/why_does_shampoo_lather_less_in_dirty_hair_than/), the foam disintegrates because of your nose grease.
-1. You have this sinking feeling in your stomach when you are stressed because [blood is leaving it](http://www.reddit.com/r/explainlikeimfive/comments/2h3cr7/eli5_what_is_physically_causing_the_feeling_of/).
 1. > "Fear the man with only one gun.
 He probably knows how to use it."
 1. [IP over DNS](http://code.kryo.se/iodine/): when free Wi-Fi hotspots block you until you pay
 1. [Both Mrs and Ms stand for 'mistress'](http://www.newrepublic.com/article/119432/history-female-titles-mistress-miss-mrs-or-ms); Miss used to mean prostitute, which is odd, considering Mistress currently means women having affairs.